xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 - first lookup is in LEM for an exact match on IPv4/32
 - second and last lookup in the large eTCAM for everything between IPv4/31 and /0

-Needless to say, all done in one operation in the Forwarding ASIC.
+Needless to say, it is all done in one single operation in the Forwarding ASIC.

 ![eTCAM-IPv4-.jpg]({{site.baseurl}}/images/eTCAM-IPv4-.jpg){: .align-center}